 What was life like at Trinity for you?

-I was actually president of student body [ed. now known as the Student Government Association, SGA] when I was there.
-Every semester there was student government fee, and when I was president, I decided to put the money to good use.
-I got access to the funds, recruited some students as labor, and we painted a big Trinity mural and built out the school's first gym and athletic fields. [ed. that mural is still there today, almost ten years later!]
-We also established the first faculty awards, helped kick off white coat ceremonies, which a lot of people don't realize are a pretty new thing in medical schools.
+I was actually the president of the student body [ed. now known as the Student Government Association, SGA] when I was there.
+Every semester there was a student government fee, and when I was president, I decided to put the money to good use.
+I got access to the funds, recruited some students as laborers, and we painted a big Trinity mural and built out the school’s first gym and athletic fields. [ed. that mural is still there today, almost ten years later!]
+We also established the first faculty awards, and helped kick off white coat ceremonies, which a lot of people don’t realize are a pretty new thing in medical schools.

-I also co-founded the Society of Medicine and Surgery, something I'm very proud of.
-We kicked off a lot of outreach, stuff like doing blood pressure checks at grocery stores, orphanages, as well as offering asthma prevention clinics.
+I also co-founded the Society of Medicine and Surgery, something I’m very proud of.
+We kicked off a lot of outreach, stuff like doing blood pressure checks at grocery stores, and orphanages, as well as offering asthma prevention clinics.
 We got some of the first dummy arms and offered suture clinics, IV training, etc.